eecs493staff/eecs493staff.github.io/docs/final-project/README.md

   permission so we can play it in class.
 Please put it up on YouTube (public or unlisted).
-- During your 6 minutes window, we'll play your video, and your team must be present and come to the front
+- During your 6 minutes window, we'll play your video, and your team must be present and come to the front.
-  - If some of your team members have approved reasons for not making it in person (need approval, email us of your reason), please join Zoom to join your team.
-- For the other day that you are not presenting, you are required to be present to watch other teams' videos (you can either join in person or via Zoom).
+- For the other day that you are not presenting, you are required to be present to watch other teams' videos.

 For the Canvas submission, you should upload the video as an MP4 file.
 You will turn this in on Canvas as a team (ie, one per project team).
 You may include the video as an mp4 or as a zip